Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 Conclusion

 By March 2020, around 20,000 claims were made on Jet Airways which amounted to around INR 37,000 crores.
-Of this, while workmen and employees have claimed over INR 14000 crores, creditors are claiming over INR 11,000 crores from Jet Airways.
+Of these claims, workmen and employees sought over INR 14,000 crores, while creditors were claiming more than INR 11,000 crores from the airline.

-While looking at this scenario, it did not seem like the Jet Airways saga will come to an end anytime soon.
+While looking at this scenario, it seemed like the Jet Airways saga would come to an end soon.
 The Indian Government's role was pivotal in deciding the course this crisis ultimately takes.
-However, with the recent advancement, powered by the Kalrock-Jalan consortium, things seem to be looking up at last for Jet Airways.
+However, with the advancement in 2023, powered by the Kalrock-Jalan consortium, things seemed to be looking up at last for Jet Airways.

 FAQs